Error-331/code_tests/docs/bible/quotes.md

 **(John 8:34-35 KJV)**

+*"Believest thou not that I am in the Father, and the Father in me? the words that I speak unto you I speak not of myself: but the Father that dwelleth in me, he doeth the works."*

+**(John 14:10 KJV)**

 ### Family, kids, etc.

 *"For it is written, Rejoice, thou barren that bearest not; break forth and cry, thou that travailest not: for the desolate hath many more children than she which